What To Do If You Don’t Have A Credit Score

 - Get a retail credit card: Yes, you can get some nice perks based on the store that offers it, but the real incentive is that these are usually easier cards to get approved for — even if your credit is lacking.

 - Find a co-signer: If you don’t want to go the secured card route, consider asking a friend or family member if they’ll co-sign with you on a credit card.

 - Ask to be an authorized user on a family member’s card: Don’t want to go the co-signer route?
 See if someone will add you as a user on their existing credit card.
-This can be a great way to build credit based on that card’s total usage, whether it’s you doing the spending or not.
+This can be a great way to establish credit with no credit score because it is based on that card’s total usage, whether it’s you doing the spending or not.

 - Can your rent payments help you?
 Many landlords use rent-reporting services, which can help their tenants build credit, especially when it comes to making on-time payments.
 Not every scoring formula will take this into consideration, but many do.